marionoro/other-code/README.md

 # other-code
 Various other code that I have written.
-Most of this was written for different job interviews.